feandev/Portfolio/README.md

 ## My experience in IT :floppy_disk:

-I worked for over 4 years in Intredo, a full-service marketing company.
+I worked in the front-end development team for over 4 years in Intredo.
 My responsibilities mainly included creating new and maintaining existing websites.
 I also conducted functional and UI tests of websites.
 I reported errors in Jira.
 These experiences sparked my passion for testing and bug-finding.
 Currently, I am developing my testing knowledge through various courses and my own projects.

 ## My Projects :clipboard: